foxyusername/LightItUp-webiste/README.md

 ## Disclaimer

 Please be aware that LightItUp is a fictional website created purely for demonstration purposes.
 No real transactions or personal information are involved.
 Enjoy exploring the simulated shopping experience provided by LightItUp.

+Also note that the websites server and database are hosted on free plan and they work properly for 23 days a month after that they shut down untill the next month arrives and credits reset.

 ## Credits